|

 During 1977-1982, Jim Ellis hiked across the Brooks Range of northern Alaska with Dr. Parker Calkin and graduate students from University of Buffalo, Department of Geological Sciences.
 He created maps of many cirque glaciers and rock glaciers, compiled physical data on each landform, and surveyed 3 glaciers and 3 rock glaciers with a theodolite.
-He's converting these paper maps to digital files and georeferencing them into GIS to increase access to this unique climatic-change archive.
+He's converted these paper maps to digital files and georeferenced some into GIS to increase access to this unique climatic-change archive.

 A 40 minute video presented at the 2008 NE GSA Conference summarizes the glacial mapping story - and discusses recommended future work.
-This 51 MB video is in Windows Media Player format and available at this site:
+This 51 MB video is in Windows Media Player format and available below.

 Data were collected in four areas: east-central Brooks Range (centered about Atigun Pass and the Trans-Alaska Pipeline), Arrigetch Peaks, Anatuvuk Pass, and Northeastern Brooks Range.
 This website provides maps and photographs showing the extent of glaciers during 1977-1982.